-The AI Policy Hub is an interdisciplinary initiative training forward-thinking researchers to develop effective governance and policy frameworks to guide artificial intelligence, today and into the future.
+The AI Policy Hub is an interdisciplinary initiative training UC Berkeley researchers to develop effective governance and policy frameworks to guide artificial intelligence, today and into the future.

 Our mission is to cultivate an interdisciplinary research community to anticipate and address policy opportunities for safe and beneficial AI.

 Our vision is a future in which AI technologies do not exacerbate division, harm, violence, and inequity, but instead foster human connection and societal well-being.